When Will Arizona Launch Online Sports Betting?

 Yes, so long as you use the sportsbook more than its competitors.
 Such loyalty programs will give you bonus points or other promotional rewards from time to time, boosting the value you get from the app.

 Yes, Arizona casinos will have sportsbooks along with mobile apps and websites.
-We expect both land-based and online sportsbooks to be available by week 1 of the 2021 NFL season.
+We expect both land-based and online sportsbooks to launch on September 9.